 Virginia drivers entering peak season for deer collisions

-The deer migration and mating season runs from October through December, which causes a dramatic increase in movement of Virginia’s deer population.
-This results in more collisions during those three months, with the greatest number in November.
+The white-tailed deer migration and mating season runs from October through December, causing a dramatic increase in movement among Virginia’s deer population.
+One result is an increase in collisions during those months, with the heaviest amount in November.

 Deer crossing signs are posted to warn drivers that certain stretches of road are commonly populated with deer.

-When driving after dark, use high-beam headlights to increase your range of vision.
-If you see a deer on or near the road, slow down immediately, and do not swerve.
+When driving after dark, use high-beam headlights to increase the range of vision.
+If a deer is spotted on or near the road, slow down immediately and do not swerve.
 Brake firmly, but keep the vehicle headed in a straight line.